The New World Order (Wells book): Critical reception

-For the American poet T.S.
-Eliot, The New World Order was indicative of a resurgence in H.G.
-Wells's career in public discourse.
+For the American poet T. S. Eliot, The New World Order was indicative of a resurgence in H. G. Wells's career in public discourse.
 Eliot responded to the conclusion of The Fortnightly Review's serialisation of The New World Order by writing an article for the New English Weekly.
-In this article, Eliot compared Wells to Winston Churchill, noting that both men shared a returning ‘glare of prominence’ once found earlier in their respective careers.
-Despite this tribute from Eliot, he would end his remarks on The New World Order by highlighting that Wells ‘is walking very near the edge of despair’ by wanting rapid change.
+In this article, Eliot compared Wells to Winston Churchill, noting that both men shared a returning "glare of prominence" once found earlier in their respective careers.
+Despite this tribute from Eliot, he would end his remarks on The New World Order by highlighting that Wells "is walking very near the edge of despair" by wanting rapid change.

 The English priest William Inge, who was a close rival of Wells, wrote a review of The New World Order in the scientific journal Nature.
-For Inge, Wells's utopian vision in The New World Order was ‘utterly unrealisable’ but admired Wells's ‘earnest longing for a better world’.
-Inge agreed with Wells that ‘frenzied nationalism’ was a great danger to Europe and that the war engulfing Europe was a ‘ruinous folly’.
-However, notwithstanding these agreements about World War II, Inge would go on to criticise The New World Order for espousing a ‘Fabian collectivism’ that would extinguish the ‘strongest passions and instincts of human nature’.
-Further, Inge thought that Wells was too sympathetic towards socialist causes, remarking that Wells ‘sees Red’ when concerning his thoughts with society's elite.
+For Inge, Wells's utopian vision in The New World Order was "utterly unrealisable", but he admired Wells's "earnest longing for a better world".
+Inge agreed with Wells that "frenzied nationalism" was a great danger to Europe and that the war engulfing Europe was a "ruinous folly".
+However, notwithstanding these agreements about World War II, Inge would go on to criticise The New World Order for espousing a "Fabian collectivism" that would extinguish the "strongest passions and instincts of human nature".
+Further, Inge thought that Wells was too sympathetic towards socialist causes, remarking that Wells "sees Red" when concerning his thoughts with society's elite.
 Also, despite Inge being an Anglican priest, he defended the Roman Catholic Church against Wells's criticisms that the Church was anti-revolutionary.

-The American political scientist Charles E. Merriam reviewed The New World Order, stating that the book was ‘well worth examination’.
-Merriam noted Wells's ‘good intentions’ for drafting a set of human rights in the book, but did ‘deplore his somewhat feeble execution’.
-In his review, Merriam insisted that political experts should cultivate a more ‘bold and venturesome Wellsian spirit’ to solve ‘the great problem of modernising the large sections of our social institutions now demanding intelligent reconsideration and re-adjustment’.
+The American political scientist Charles E. Merriam reviewed The New World Order, stating that the book was "well worth examination".
+Merriam noted Wells's "good intentions" for drafting a set of human rights in the book, but did "deplore his somewhat feeble execution".
+In his review, Merriam insisted that political experts should cultivate a more "bold and venturesome Wellsian spirit" to solve "the great problem of modernising the large sections of our social institutions now demanding intelligent reconsideration and re-adjustment".